zoutapps/laravel-backpack-multiauth/README.md

 php artisan zoutapps:backpackauth administrator -f
 ```

 **Notice:**
 If you don't provide `-f` flag, it will not work.
 It is a protection against accidental activation.
+In the future there will be guided setup when omitting the `-f` flag.

 **Alternative:**
 If you want to install Multi-Auth files in a subdomain you must pass the option `--domain`.